 Perfectionism has always had a bad rap in our society.
-The mere mention of the word elicits bleak visions of weary and worn-out individuals who are painstakingly trying to reach seemingly impossible standards.
+The mere mention of the word elicits bleak visions of weary and worn-out workaholics trying to reach seemingly impossible standards.

-Yet I perceive perfectionism to be a positive trait, if correctly expressed.
+Yet, I perceive perfectionism to be a positive trait, if we extract the good parts.

-Whenever I reflect on the positive aspects of perfectionism, I’m reminded of all the amazing inventions, artwork and scientific discoveries that emerged from the efforts of people who had high standards.
+A healthy form of perfections lead to the development of groundbreaking inventions, artwork and scientific discoveries that emerged from the efforts of people who had high standards.

 The splendor of the Sistine Chapel in Vatican City comes to mind.
 So do recent modern inventions such as the iPhone.
 I can imagine Beethoven and Mozart spending hours at the piano, creating their seminal symphonies.